theaholtlund/polar-app/README.md

 ## Getting Started

+- Duplicate .env.example to a .env.local file and fill in the environment variables.
-Add your environment variables to a project .env file.
+- Add your environment variables to a project .env file.
 Generate a NextAuth.js secret by running the command:
   `openssl rand -base64 32`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev